Mt Whitney Hike

 - hike Mt Whitney

 To put it bluntly, altitude sickness (AMS) can kill you.
 But you’d be surprised at the number of hikers you’ll see trying to push through it, treating AMS like it was a sore foot or blister.
 When hikers do that, they not only put their own lives in danger, but also endanger any other hiker or ranger who would potentially have to be involved in a rescue.
-The last time I hiked Mt Whitney, there were at least a dozen hikers ‘grinding it out’ through severe AMS symptoms.
+Whenever I hike Mt Whitney, I always see at least a few hikers ‘grinding it out’ through severe AMS symptoms.
 Not smart; not worth it.

 How do you know if you have AMS?
 The symptoms are usually subtle to start, and progress in intensity as you climb.
 They include headache, nausea, lack of appetite, swelling, diarrhea, and lightheadedness.
 For example, a light, dull headache is fairly common, a sharp, intense headache means you’re in the danger zone.
 AMS can progress to swelling of the brain or fluid in the lungs, both acute, life threatening conditions.